HomeLearning Center › KSt Values Explained

 Here’s why: explosion protection engineering isn’t about whether your dust is combustible.
 It’s about how violently it explodes.
 A wood shop and an aluminum grinding facility both need explosion protection — but the engineering is completely different.
 Design one facility’s system for the other and you’ve created a compliance gap that gets people killed.

 KSt values are how you tell them apart.
-This is a complete reference — what they measure, how the St classification system works, values for 50+ common industrial materials, and exactly what each class means for your dust collection system design under NFPA 660.
+This is a complete reference — what they measure, how the St classification system works, values for 60 industrial materials, and exactly what each class means for your dust collection system design under NFPA 660.

-The KSt value — also called the deflagration index or dust explosion severity — measures the maximum rate of pressure rise during a dust explosion.
+The KSt value measures the maximum rate of pressure rise during a dust explosion.
 The unit is bar·m/s (bar-meters per second).
 A higher number means a more violent, faster-rising explosion.

 KSt is derived from the cubic law: